.tl

 Registration is normally directly at second-level; one subdomain in use in the country itself is gov.tl, for government ministries.
 For example, the Government Portal is www.timor-leste.gov.tl.

-The previous ccTLD for East Timor was .tp.
+The previous ccTLD for Timor-Leste was .tp.
 This ccTLD was, according to IANA, assigned in May 1997.
 According to the registry, all registrants in .tp were automatically given the equivalent domains in .tl, and no further .tp registrations were accepted until its removal from the root zone in February 2015.

-For several years, the .tl WHOIS information at IANA showed no sponsoring organization or registry, and the domain did not appear to work even though the country involved was claiming to be transitioning to it.
+For several years, the .tl WHOIS information at IANA showed no sponsoring organization or registry, and the domain did not appear to work even though the country involved claimed to be transitioning to it.
 However, as of 30 September 2005, there is contact information in the IANA WHOIS and a registry site at nic.tl, although the site has been inactive since 2021.
 A WHOIS service remains accessible.

 The majority of current .tl registrations are domain hacks directly at the second-level by various international entities, often with no direct connection with Timor Leste.